-Gaining new experiences and enjoying a breadth of activities keeps our Secondary and Sixth Form students extending their interests and talents, whether it’s volunteering, trekking through the mountains overseas or speaking in front of a large crowd.
+Gaining new experiences and enjoying a breadth of activities keeps our students extending their interests and talents, whether it’s volunteering, trekking through the mountains overseas, or speaking in front of a large crowd.

 We firmly believe in the importance of developing our student’s presentation skills whilst giving them the opportunity to think deeper, critically and have a platform to share their ideas.
 Our students have lots of opportunities to develop their public speaking skills and express their opinions.